Our Guiding Questions

 Intrinsic Motivation Over Extrinsic Reward

-The greatest reward is not a prize or external recognition, but the empowerment to set meaningful goals and pursue them with integrity.
-When students are motivated from within, they develop a lifelong desire to grow and achieve to the best of their ability.
+The deepest motivation does not come from prizes or external recognition, but from the empowerment to set meaningful goals and pursue them with integrity.
+When students are motivated from within, they develop a lasting desire to grow, contribute, and pursue meaningful work with curiosity, responsibility, and purpose.